Measuring Iterative Temporal Reasoning with Time Puzzles

 Because \TimePuzzles is designed to probe tool-augmented iterative reasoning, we append to each puzzle a randomly sampled, trivial historical event from a curated list of 50 that \emph{potentially} require web search.
 All events occur no later than 2023 and are \emph{easily searchable}, as manually verified during curation (Appendix~\ref{app:factCollection}).
 We leave harder-to-find facts for future stress-testing.

+This paper considers only English as a proof of concept, but \TimePuzzles can be readily adapted to other languages.
+Figure~\ref{fig:timePuzzlesIllustration} shows an example puzzle with five constraints.

+\paragraph{Puzzle Generation} Puzzles are generated algorithmically through randomized constraint sampling.
+Each puzzle combines one of the 50 real-world historical events we manually curated with additional temporal constraints from the taxonomy (e.g., calendar relations).
+We retain combinations that yield puzzles with a desired number of valid solution dates.
+We open-source our code and generated datasets at \url{https://github.com/jaaack-wang/Time-Puzzles}.

 \paragraph{Resulting Datasets} We construct two conceptually equivalent datasets for controlled evaluation.
 The default dataset uses implicit constraints (e.g., an event) to target tool-augmented iterative temporal reasoning.
-The paired dataset rewrites each implicit constraint by spelling out its relevant dates explicitly, isolating pure iterative temporal reasoning.
+The paired dataset rewrites each implicit constraint by spelling out its relevant dates explicitly, thereby removing the need of factual lookup.
 Each dataset contains 600 puzzles, with solution set sizes evenly distributed from 1 to 6.

+We select 100 puzzles per solution size due to cost constraints, as unrestricted web search is prohibitively expensive, given our limited budget.
+In addition, experiments on a separate set of 600 puzzles yield similar results, supporting the suitability of the current dataset size (see Section~\ref{sec:analysis}).

+\paragraph{Quality Control} Because all constraints are independently verifiable, the resulting puzzles are both scalable and high quality.
+We randomly inspected 30 puzzles, where one author independently attempted to solve them using a web browser and verified the correctness of the generated puzzles.
+This manual inspection also yielded an estimated human baseline accuracy of 80\%.